AU-Master-Thesis/thesis/sections/methodology/mod.typ

   e.g. visualisation of the factorgraph, or how we added visualisation of each variables gaussian uncertainty

-  use this to argue on a non measurable level why our implementation has is similar to theirs / has been reproduced ]
+  use this to argue on a non-measurable level why our implementation has is similar to theirs / has been reproduced ]

 #kristoffer[